-An LCD projector projects an image in full-color using liquid crystal display (LCD) panels.
+An LCD projector projects an image in full color using liquid crystal display (LCD) panels.
 They use the same technology found in most flat-panel video displays.
-The cooling fan for the lamp is the only moving part in this type of projector.
+The cooling fan for the lamp is the only moving part of this type of projector.
 The LCD projector is eminent for its brightness and inexpensive design.
 However, some projectors can show some motion blur with fast video graphics or transitions.

 What is a Good Projector for a Church or Houses of Worship?

-You need to consider certain things in finding the best church projectors for houses of worship.
+You need to consider certain things in finding the best church projectors for your church.
 It is all about determining the size of the screen and the light output required for the projected image.
-To begin your search, first look at is the resolution.
+To begin your search, first look at the resolution.
 The resolution affects how clear and focused the images will be once they are projected onto the screen.
 The perfect resolution for most houses of worship is an XGA 1024 x 768 resolution.
 This kind of resolution can clearly display large texts such as the lyrics to songs and Bible verses.

 For a small church, there are several projectors designed for portable use that can be found for around $500-1,000 USD.
-Medium houses of worship may purchase moderately priced projectors in the $1,000-3,000 price range.
+A medium-sized church may purchase moderately priced projectors in the $1,000-3,000 price range.
 Large churches that have larger facilities may spend $3,000-6,000 USD on a projector.
 Projectors within this price range are often designed for use in demanding environments where image quality is critical.
 Megachurches need to spend approximately $6,000-10,000 USD range.

 There is a wide variety of projectors available in the market today.
 Some are suitable for homes while some are ideal for large gatherings.
-If you are in search of a projector for a church or house of worship, look for the specifications and features.
-Here are some factors that can assist you in choosing a church projector that is right for you.
+If you are in search of a projector for a church, look for the specifications and features.
+Here is a buying guide that can assist you in choosing a church projector that is right for you.

 The next thing you need to look at is the image resolution and aspect ratio.
 These factors may affect the clarity and size of your video projector.
 The aspect ratio refers to the shape of your projection.
 Most of the projectors today project in a 16:9 aspect ratio.
 The image for this makes it much more of a wide rectangle shape.